codatio/codat-docs/docs/expenses/faq.md

 <li><b>Standardization of expense data</b></li>

-<p>Sync for Expenses standardizes transaction data using an opinionated model that is based on feedback from our customers and industry expertise.
+<p>Expenses standardizes transaction data using an opinionated model that is based on feedback from our customers and industry expertise.
 This means you don’t need to make decisions on how to handle validation differences between accounting software.
 Simply send transactions based on what they represent and let Codat handle the mapping to their best representation in the accounting software.</p>

 <li><b>Multiple transaction support</b></li>

-<p>Sync for Expenses handles the writing of multiple transactions in an array to make your interactions more efficient.
+<p>Expenses handles the writing of multiple transactions in an array to make your interactions more efficient.
 You can retrieve the status of these transactions from the <a href="https://docs.codat.io/sync-for-expenses-api#/operations/get-sync-transaction">Get sync transaction</a> endpoint.</p>

 <li><b>Enhanced developer experience</b></li>

-<p>Our detailed documentation aimed at developers and a variety of <a href="/get-started/libraries">client libraries</a> in multiple languages mean you can get up and running with Sync for Expenses quickly.</p>
+<p>Our detailed documentation aimed at developers and a variety of <a href="/get-started/libraries">client libraries</a> in multiple languages mean you can get up and running with Expenses quickly.</p>

 <li><b>Adjacency to Codat’s product range</b></li>

-<p>You can use Sync for Expenses alongside all Codat products.
-For example, if you are issuing credit cards, Codat's <a href="https://docs.codat.io/lending/overview" target="_blank">Lending API</a> product would allow you to determine the risk associated with the company that has the same <code>companyId</code> and API key.</p>
+<p>You can use Expenses alongside all Codat products.
+For example, if you are issuing credit cards, Codat's <a href="https://docs.codat.io/lending/overview" target="_blank">Lending</a> product would allow you to determine the risk associated with the company that has the same <code>companyId</code> and API key.</p>

 <p>Likewise, you can use our <code>billPayments</code> data type to retrieve a list of bills from your customer's accounting software and enable them to pay these and reconcile their payments.</p>